peijin94/LOFAR-Sun-tools/paper.md

 `lofarSun.IM`

-Uses the result of lincSun, and do the post processings
+Uses the result of a pipeline based on LINC, and do the post processings

 ## Command-Line Interface tools